UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-f1/references/Q_A.md

 ## Additional (harder) questions
-1. Hey Harry you know Hagrid right?
-He has His wand hidden in his yellow umbrella right?
-I think he is a wizard.
-I saw him doing some magic in the forest.
+1. Hey Harry, Hagrid has his wand hidden in his yellow umbrella right, I know you must have seen him use it.
-   - **Expected Answer:** Yes I know him, he has his wand in his umbrella, but the color is purple.
+   - **Expected Answer:** purple umbrella, Harry seen him do magic.
-2. Harry do you remember the Marauder's map Fred and George gave to you?
-What was the secret phrase to open it?
+2. Harry do you remember what's the name of map that tracks people around Hogwarts and has all the secret passages mapped?
+  - **Expected Answer:** The Marauder's map.
+3. (2.1) do you remember who gave you this map?
+   - **Expected Answer:** Fred and George Weasley
+4. (2.2) Can u remember the secret password needed to open the map?
     - **Expected Answer:** I solemnly swear that I am up to no good
-3. Do you have any idea as to repel which wizard was the Marauder's map enchanted?
+5. Harry what can u tell me about Horcruxes, what are they?
-   - **Expected Answer:** Severus Snape.
+   - **Expected Answer:** dark magic, piece of soul, achieve immortality
-4. Harry in your hunt for Horcruxes, do you maybme remember wich one have you found in the Room of Requirement?
+6. (5.1) Which one have you found in the Room of Requirement?
    - **Expected Answer:** The Diadem of Ravenclaw
-5. Do you remember the Triwizard tournament?
-Who made the goblet of fire to choose you as a champion?
+7. Who made the goblet of fire choose you as a champion in the Triwizard tournament?
    - **Expected Answer:** Barty Crouch Jr. (Disguised as Mad-Eye Moody)
-6. What type of dragon did you face in the first task of the Triwizard tournament?
+8. (7.1) What type of dragon did you face in the first task of this tournament?
    - **Expected Answer:** Hungarian Horntail
-7. Do you remember what school did Fleur Delacour represent?
-   - **Expected Answer:** Beauxbatons Academy of Magic
-8. Do you remember Cho Chang?
-I've heard you two went on a date.
-Where did you go?
-   - **Expected Answer:** Madam Puddifoot's Tea Shop
-9. You were also in love with Ginny Weasley, right?
+9. Where did you share your first kiss with Ginny Weasley?
 I've heard you two first kissed on the Quidditch Pitch, is that right?
-  - **Expected Answer:** No, they first kissed in the Gryffindor common room after Quidditch match.
+  - **Expected Answer:** No, it was in the Gryffindor common room after Quidditch match.
 10. Your godfather Sirius Black he used to live at Grimmauld Place number 13 right?
   - **Expected Answer:** No, it was 12 Grimmauld Place.